 Other, previously announced support includes deferral of Income Tax payments on account and VAT, changes in the eligibility criteria for Universal Credit and Employment Support Allowance, Coronavirus Bounce Back Loans as well as support for renters and delays to mortgage payments.
 See our article:

-There are a range of measures intended to support businesses including the Coronavirus Job Retention Scheme (CJRS), which has been open for online claims since Monday 20th April 2020, we've written a CJRS guide for employers and step-by-step walkthrough of the HMRC CJRS portal that explains how to get the information you need to make a claim.
+There are a range of measures intended to support businesses including the Coronavirus Job Retention Scheme (CJRS), which has been closed to new claims since 30th June, but is available up to 31st October for online claims for previously furloughed employees' wages.
+The scheme is also available for limited company directors who pay themselves a regular salary through payroll.
+We've written a CJRS guide for employers and step-by-step walkthrough of the HMRC CJRS portal that explains how to make a claim.

 The government has also introduced other measures including: Deferring VAT payments due between 20th March and 30th June 2020 until the end of the tax year, Business Rates relief, a three-month extension on filing Company Accounts, Business Interruption Loans, and Bounce Back Loans, as well as grant funding for many smaller businesses.
 We explain these further in our article:

 The government has published advice on staying at home and which workers should continue to travel for ‘essential’ roles.
 Enhanced Statutory Sick Pay has been announced for those who are ill or self-isolating.
-It’s hoped that the announced Coronavirus Job Retention Scheme (CJRS) will mean that job losses are minimised as the government will cover 80% of employees wages up to £2,500 per month if employees are ‘furloughed’ to preserve jobs.
-The CJRS is also available to limited company directors who are paid a PAYE salary through their limited company.
+It’s hoped that the recently announced Job Support Scheme and the existing Coronavirus Job Retention Scheme (CJRS) will mean that job losses are minimised as the government will cover a percentage of employees wages to preserve jobs.
+The CJRS and JSS schemes are also available to limited company directors who are paid a PAYE salary through their limited company.
 There has also been support announced for homeowners and renters.

 HMRC has said owner-managed businesses can make a claim from the Coronavirus Job Retention Scheme (CJRS), effectively they will be furloughing themselves.
 The employee (director) cannot undertake any income generating work for their business but can continue to run the business from a statutory perspective, for example preparing its accounts and returns.

-The scheme covers 80% of the PAYE salary of a limited company director up to a maximum of £2,500 but does not cover any dividends that may usually be taken.
-The government is urging employers to make up the residual 20% PAYE amount.
-In addition, the government will pay Employers National Insurance and the minimum pension amount for a furloughed employee.
+The CJRS scheme covers 70% of the PAYE salary of a limited company director in September, up to a maximum of £2,187.50, or 60% of wages up to a maximum of £1,875 in October, but does not cover any dividends that may usually be taken.

-The scheme will cover claims for wages (salary) from 1st March 2020 until at least the end of October 2020.
-From August onwards some furloughed employees will be able to go back to work part time, the government will expect employers to share some of the costs once this happens.
-Details will be announced on these changes by the end of May.
+The scheme cover claims for wages (salary) from 1st March 2020 until 31st October 2020.
+From August onwards some furloughed employees will be able to go back to work part time, the government expect employers to share an increasing percentage of the costs of the scheme from August onwards.